 Prerequisites: CC-015 Rhythm Reading Workout 1.
 This class is designed to give Performance Program students an understanding of intermediate rhythm concepts.
 Topics covered include: dotted notes, tied notes, swung eighth and sixteenth notes, advanced time signatures (cut time, 3/4, 6/8) and mixed meters.
-One lecture/lab hour per week for one a continuation of Harmony & Theory 011.
-This is accomplished through the further study of musical notation, diatonic structures, rhythmic values, time signatures, natural minor scales (and variations), minor key signatures, harmonized minor scales, chord inversions, diatonic seventh chords, triad analysis, chord progressions, and key centers.
-One lecture hour and one lab hour per week for one guarter.
+One lecture/lab hour per week for one quarter.

 This course is an introduction to the harmony and theory used within popular music.
 This is accomplished through the application of music notation (for pitch), major scales, major key signatures, intervals, triads, and major scale harmonies.
-One lecture hour and one lab hour per week for one quarter.
+One lecture hour and one lab hour per week for one guarter.